Pradaxa Linked to Blood Clots, Bleeding

-Taking the high number of deaths into consideration, researchers have questioned the validity of Pradaxa clinical trials, stating that the drug should never have been approved because the studies were flawed.
+Taking the high number of deaths into consideration, researchers have questioned the validity of Pradaxa clinical trials, stating that the dangerous drug should never have been approved because the studies were flawed.

 This new class of medications - which also includes Eliquis (Bristol-Myers Squibb and Pfizer) and Lixiana (Daiichi Sankyo) - are used to prevent strokes in patients suffering from atrial fibrillation, or a-fib, a type of irregular heartbeat common among the elderly.
 All of these drugs are competing for a market estimated to be worth between $10 and $20 billion annually.